Police find 25 pounds of cocaine during I-10 traffic stop on Basin Bridge

 Trending News

-Both men were booked into the Iberville Parish jail.
+Both were booked into the Iberville Parish jail.

 More News